-In a lab, the cleanliness of the water has to be considered.
+In a lab, the cleanliness of the water must be considered.
 The water used in the lab does not need to have contaminants that could affect experiments or the cleanliness of the staff.
-Particular attention needs to be placed on items that cannot run through a sterilizer.
 Equipment in the lab needs to be clean, so having fresh water that is not contaminated is essential.
 With a science lab sink, you can install an option that has water filtration, ensuring any contaminants are removed with ease before cleaning of instruments or supplies as well as washing hands.

 When working in a laboratory setting, there are tests that will be performed as well as experiments that will require both of your hands to be free when controlling water flow.
 Because of this need, a hands-free approach is needed for your lab sink.
-You also can use a hands-free option due to the fact that your hands need to stay clean and the knob of the unit can have microorganisms that would contaminate your experiment.
+You also can use a hands-free option because your hands need to stay clean, and the knob of the unit can have microorganisms that would contaminate your experiment.
 Results would be inaccurate if a foreign body were to integrate within your experiment.
-When you are able to use your elbow or even a pedal to control the water flow, you avoid interrupting your experimental process.
+When you can use your elbow or even a pedal to control the water flow, you avoid interrupting your experimental process.

-A traditional kitchen sink is not able to handle the day to day strain that a laboratory creates.
+A traditional kitchen sink is not able to handle the day-to-day strain that a laboratory creates.
 A kitchen sink is set up to succeed with water, not harmful chemicals.
 A laboratory sink is created from materials that will not degrade the unit.
-Stainless steel lab sinks are an example of a material that is durable and safe to use in a laboratory setting.
+Epoxy Resin lab sinks are an example of a material that is durable and safe to use in a laboratory setting.
 Most chemicals will not harm the unit, allowing you to wash tools as well as your hands without the threat of damaging the sink.

 If you install a traditional sink in your lab, you run the risk of problems with the sink as well as the actual drain and piping.
 Chemicals can easily be damaging, leading to issues that will delay your work as well as cost money.